wormi4ok/example-kubernetes-service/README.md

-# My favorite tree 🌳
+# Example kubernetes service

-This is a simple HTTP service that returns an information about my favorite tree in JSON format.
+This is a simple HTTP service that returns a hello message in JSON format.
 It comes with a sample configuration to deploy to Kubernetes cluster.

 ## API

-`GET /tree` - returns my favorite tree in the format: `{"myFavouriteTree":<NAME>}`
+`GET /hello` - returns hello message in the format: `{"helloMsg":<TEXT>}`

 ## Requirements